Dark photon pair production via off-shell dark Higgs at FASER: Constraints

 \subsection{Perturbative unitarity}

-Assuming the perturbative expansion of amplitudes is valid up to the LHC beam energy scale, the dark Higgs boson mass can be bound by the dark photon mass and gauge coupling.
+Requiring the perturbative expansion of amplitudes to be valid up to the LHC beam energy scale, the dark Higgs boson mass can be bound by the dark photon mass and gauge coupling.
 This is because the dark Higgs boson is the origin of the dark photon mass, and known as perturbative unitarity bound \cite{Lee:1977yc, Lee:1977eg}.

 The constraint can be obtained from the amplitudes of $A' A' \to A'A',~A'A' \leftrightarrow \phi \phi,~\phi \phi \to \phi \phi$ and $A' \phi \to A' \phi$ scatterings.
-In the center of mass frame of the initial particles, the scattering amplitude can be written by using partial wave expansion as
+In the center of mass frame of the initial particles, the scattering amplitude $M$ can be written by using partial wave expansion as

-where $E_{\rm CM}$ and $\bm{p}$ denote the energy and momentum of the initial particles, respectively, and $\theta$ is the scattering angle of a final particle with respect to $\bm{p}$.
+where $E_{\rm CM}$ and $\bm{p}$ denote the energy and momentum of the initial particle, respectively, and $\theta$ is the scattering angle of a final particle with respect to $\bm{p}$.
 The Legendre polynomial is denoted as $P_l(\cos\theta)$.
 The expansion coefficient $a_l(|\bm{p}|)$ is restricted so that the perturbative unitarity is maintained.
 The constraint for the S-wave coefficient is given by

 The coefficients for the scatterings of $A'$ and $\phi$ are read from the scattering amplitudes using eqs.~\eqref{eq:lag-gauge-scalar} and \eqref{eq:lag-scalar},